schwarzbox/Fct/README.md

 randkey, randval - return random key/value from the given table.

-shuff - return the mixed version of given table.
+shuff - return the mixed version of the given table.

-shuffknuth - return mixed version of given table (faster then shuff but only for number indexes).
+shuffknuth - return mixed version of the given table (faster then shuff but only for number keys).

-test - examples.